AndreySurzhan/frontend-engineer-challenge/README.md

 1. Deploy to Github-pages (https://andreysurzhan.github.io/frontend-engineer-challenge/)
 1. Added unit tests
 1. CI/CD Added support for auto test, build and deploy to Github pages on commit to `main` branch

-## Nest steps
-1. Add support for service worker
+1. Add support for service worker.
+Caching static assets and response from `web-config` request. *App works offline*
-1. Update manifest to include more icons and discription
+1. Update manifest to include more icons and discription.
+Possible to install app as native

 ### Installation